rt0161/RWE_Wind_prod_anomaly_analysis/README.md

 This project aim to use a small dataset of 1 wind farm operation in a short timeframe, to illustrate how candidate walk through process of building a power generation anomaly analysis.

 Tool functions are located at: [data processing, analysis and illustration tools](./src/)

+## 1-Data--QA/QC

+Main data QA/QC focuses on the following:
+- read in and ensure timestamp reads as datetime format for proper timeseries analysis later.
+- ensure data types complies to each column unit types and values match.
+- assess total time span, missing timestamp samples and remove duplicates (use first sample).
+- fill timestamp gaps for better illustration on data exploration.
+Use Null value for other columns when timestamp gaps encountered. (group by Turbine ID).